 ALTON m English

-From an Old English surname which was derived from a place name meaning "town at the source of the river".
+From an Old English surname that was derived from a place name meaning "town at the source of the river"

 AMBER f English, Dutch

 From the English word amber